javier123454321/knowledgeBase/JavaScript/ArrayOperators/forEach.md

 console.log(doubleArray) // outputs [2,4,6,8,10]
 ```
-However, to do the above, and return a new array, you are better off using the `map()` operator.
+However, to do the above, and return a new array, you are better off using the [[Map]] operator.